3dh-de/lyx-thesis-template/README.md

 ### Status

-Currently the templates are just taken from a real german Diploma thesis and have to be made more common.
+Currently the templates are just taken from a real german Diploma and a german Master thesis and have to be made more common.

 Some documents still contain german texts and have to be translated into English.

+The Master Thesis template is made for University of Applied Science of Wismar, Germany and tested with LyX 2.1.

+The Diploma Thesis template is made for Wilhelm Büchner Hochschule, Germany and tested with LyX 2.1.